menu

 Occupations and Workforce

-Reserve - Luna is a blue-collar town, with 49.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Reserve - Luna is generally considered to be a blue-collar town.
+49.38% of the Reserve - Luna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reserve - Luna is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Reserve - Luna who work in office and administrative support (28.18%), sales jobs (10.47%), and farm management occupations (5.49%).

 Telecommuters are a relatively large percentage of the workforce: 11.47% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.